And welcome back to the Rush Limbaugh Program here at the EIB Network.

 Quote, this is a soul-searching moment for the Jewish left.

-I teach human rights at a Jesuit university imparting the lessons of reciprocal grievances and the moral necessity to regard all people with dignity and mutual respect.
+I teach human rights at a Jesuit university, imparting the lessons of reciprocal grievances and the moral necessity to regard all people with dignity and mutual respect.

 I'm deeply sensitive to Palestinian pain and mortified when innocent civilians are used as human shields and then cynically martyred as casualties of war.

-Perhaps he says, I have been naive all along.
+Perhaps, he says, I have been naive all along.

 And I'm not alone, he writes.

-Many Jews in my are in my position.
+Many Jews are in my position.

 The children and grandchildren of labor leaders, socialists, pacifists, humanitarians, anti-war protesters, instinctively leaning left, rejecting war, unwilling to demonize, insisting that violence only breeds more violence.